 A brief history of football on TV and football broadcasting in the UK.

-In 1937 football was first screened live on television in the UK by the BBC who broadcast a specially-arranged friendly between Arsenal v Arsenal Reserves at Highbury.
+Football was first screened live on television in the UK in 1937 by the BBC who broadcast a specially-arranged friendly between Arsenal v Arsenal Reserves at Highbury.
 The broadcast was only available to handful of homes in close proximity to Alexandra Palace.
 In 1938 international football and the FA Cup final were shown live for the first time with the BBC providing live coverage of England v Scotland and Huddersfield Town v Preston North End.

 The first FA Cup match shown live, that wasn’t a final, was broadcast in 1947; it was a FA Cup fifth-round match between Charlton Athletic v Blackburn Rovers.

 In 1954 the World Cup was broadcast live in the UK for the first time.
-In 1955 ITV began broadcasting live matches from the newly-formed European Cup.
-The BBC also began broadcasting Soccer Special which showcased matches from the old Division One.
+In 1955 ITV started broadcasting live matches from the newly-formed European Cup and the BBC also began broadcasting Soccer Special which showcased matches from the old Division One.

 Football League On TV